Sinking of the Mogoșoaia

-Mogoșoaia was a Romanian ferry which sank due to a collision with a push barge convoy on 10 September 1989.
+Mogoșoaia was a Romanian ferry which sank due to a collision with a convoy of six Bulgarian barges, carrying iron ore, and the pusher ship Petar Karamincev (MMSI: 207261214) on 10 September 1989.
 Of the 255 people on board only 16 survived.
 The incident happened when the Mogoșoaia was sailing across the Danube from Galați to Grindu in thick fog.
-The ship was carrying food and iron.